ea-q-le/manheimcrawler/README.md

 ## Version History

 > **Release 0.1** on 5/10/2020

 **Release Notes:**

 - The complete end-to-end run achieved
 - Email received per given specifications and limitations
 - Common errors and exceptions are handled

+> **Release 0.1.1** on 5/12/2020

+**Release Notes:**

+- Introduced new logic to eliminate vehicles younger than certain year
+- The parameter can be adjusted from `application.config`
+- Additional check was placed to eliminate potential code failure in case year of the vehicle is not advertised.
+  Such vehicles are skipped so that the year is assigned as `-1`.

 ---